Total orders realizable as the distances between two sets of points: Abstract

 \section{Abstract}

 In this note we give a negative answer to a question proposed by Almendra-Hernández and Martínez-Sandoval.
-Let $n\le m$ be positive integers and let $X$ and $Y$ be sets of sizes $n$ and $m$ in $\R^{n-1}$ such that $X\cup Y$ is in generic position.
+Let $n\le m$ be positive integers and let $X$ and $Y$ be sets of sizes $n$ and $m$ in $\R^{n-1}$ such that every pair of points in $X\cup Y$ defines a unique distance.
 There is a natural order on $X\times Y$ induced by the distances between the corresponding points.
 The question is if all possible orders on $X\times Y$ can be obtained in this way.
 We show that the answer is negative when $n<m$.
 The case $n=m$ remains open.